CrazyFedde/docs/placeholders.md

 <a name="channel"></a>
 ### %channel%

-Tags the channel that triggered the the message.
+Tags the channel that triggered the message.

 #### Example